ratsakatika/camera-traps/README.md

     conda activate camera_traps
     ```

-If you are using Windows Subsystem for Linxu (WSL), you will also need to install TKinter:
+If you are using Windows Subsystem for Linux (recommended if using Windows), you will also need to install Tkinter:

 ```bash
 sudo apt update